cocos/cocos-docs/en/cocos-service/agc-applinking.md

   ![](agc-applinking/al-panel.png)

-- Under the App Linking service panel, fill in the **android intent filter** item with the address of the App Linking **original** website.
+- At the bottom of the App Linking service panel, fill in the **android intent filter** item with the address of the App Linking **original** website.
 This step corresponds to [Adding an Intent Filter](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-receivelinks#h1-1585311152686).

   ![](agc-applinking/al-filter.png)